 Dolgoch Falls, Waterfall system in Snowdonia National Park, Wales

-Dolgoch Falls is a waterfall system in Snowdonia National Park where three separate cascades drop through a wooded gorge carved by the Nant Dolgoch stream.
-The water collects in pools among limestone rock formations as it descends the valley.
+Dolgoch Falls is a waterfall system in Snowdonia National Park, Wales, where three separate cascades drop through a wooded gorge cut by the Nant Dolgoch stream.
+The water flows over moss-covered rocks and collects in small pools as it descends through the valley.

 The community of curious travelers